Universal D-modules and stacks of \'etale germs of n-dimensional varieties: Groups of etale automorphisms and their representation theory

 We conclude that there is a unique morphism of prestacks $\overline{\bR}: G \to GL_V$ making the above diagram commute.
 It remains to show that this morphism respects the group structures.
-That is, we need to show that the following diagram commutes:
+Fix a (possibly infinite) basis $\{v_i\}_{i \in I}$ for $V$, and for any pair $(i,j) \in I \times I$ define the projection